Monad (functional programming): Overview

 With these elements, the programmer composes a sequence of function calls (a "pipeline") with several bind operators chained together in an expression.
 Each function call transforms its input plain-type value, and the bind operator handles the returned monadic value, which is fed into the next step in the sequence.

 Typically, the bind operator >>= may contain code unique to the monad that performs additional computation steps not available in the function received as a parameter.
 Between each pair of composed function calls, the bind operator can inject into the monadic value m a some additional information that is not accessible within the function f, and pass it along down the pipeline.
 It can also exert finer control of the flow of execution, for example by calling the function only under some conditions, or executing the function calls in a particular order.

 An example: Maybe

 One example of a monad is the Maybe type.
 Undefined null results are one particular pain point that many procedural languages don't provide specific tools for dealing with, requiring use of the null object pattern or checks to test for invalid values at each operation to handle undefined values.
 This causes bugs and makes it harder to build robust software that gracefully handles errors.
 The Maybe type forces the programmer to deal with these potentially undefined results by explicitly defining the two states of a result: Just ⌑result⌑, or Nothing.
-For example the programmer might be constructing a parser, which is to return an intermediate result, or else signal a condition which the parser has detected, and which programmer must also handle.
+For example, the programmer might be constructing a parser, which is to return an intermediate result, or else signal a condition which the parser has detected, and which the programmer must also handle.
 With just a little extra functional spice on top, this Maybe type transforms into a fully-featured monad.